Navigating Sports and Aging: Knowing When to Quit

 I enjoy my sport.
 It’s an important part of my life.
 I play every week – up to three times a week.

-It’s physical, it’s competitive, it’s social, it’s fun, it keeps me active and it keeps me fit.
+It’s physical, it’s competitive, it’s social, it’s fun, it keeps me active, and it keeps me fit.

-But I’m now getting on a bit in age and I’ve been playing for a long time to a reasonably high standard.
+But I’m now getting on a bit in age, and I’ve been playing for a long time to a reasonably high standard.
 It will have taken its toll on my body.

-And that’s starting to make me worry.
+And that’s starting to worry me.

 Given how competitive the games are and the level that I play at, I do get plenty of little niggly aches and pains.
 I also very occasionally get an injury that is a bit more serious, one that obliges me to take a short break from the game whilst my body repairs itself.

-Admittedly, as I get older, the niggles are coming more often and the recovery is taking longer.
+Admittedly, as I get older, the niggles are coming more often, and the recovery is taking longer.
 That makes it a bit more concerning.
 Are these warning signs?
 Are they trying to send me a message?
 Are they suggesting that, at my age, I should be re-thinking my participation in this sport?

 Sooner or later, I know I will experience an injury that puts me out of the game completely.
-It’s the nature of sport, the way of life – at some point your body will not let you do what you want it to do.
+It’s the nature of sport, the way of life – at some point, your body will not let you do what you want it to do.

 In terms of ending my playing career, the chances are that it won’t be a seismic injury, like breaking a leg.
 It’s more likely to be one that strikes covertly.

 The worry is that any severe, lasting harm could impact my wider life.
 I might not be able to do my job.
 Travelling might become difficult.
 Insurance premiums might increase.
-My walking – speed and endurance – could be hampered.
+My walking speed and endurance could be hampered.
 I might not be able to energetically play with my grandchildren.
 It might stop me playing any kind of sport.
 I will gain weight and lose my fitness.

-There comes a time when perhaps it’s right to say “That’s enough.
+There comes a time when perhaps it’s right to say, “That’s enough.
 My body can’t take any more.
 I need to retire from the game.”

 Certainly, the sensible thing would be to stop playing my sport before any lasting damage is done.

-When a sport is such a major part of your life it’s difficult to walk away from it.
+When a sport is such a major part of your life, it’s difficult to walk away from it.
 How can I stop doing something that I enjoy, something that I have done for over forty years?

 If only it didn’t have to be like this.

-This may be a great idea but would it actually make any difference.
-Sports people can be single-minded and stubborn.
+This may be a great idea, but would it actually make any difference?
+Sportspeople can be single-minded and stubborn.

 Anything to put off the inevitable.
 Anything to keep me playing.

-As competitive people they won’t want to be beaten by either.
+As competitive people, they won’t want to be beaten by either.

-If I was sensible I know that I should find another activity that I enjoy just as much as the sport I play now.
+If I was sensible, I know that I should find another activity that I enjoy just as much as the sport I play now.
 It’s just that it would mean starting again.
 I find that rather daunting.
 I’m too old for that, too stuck in my ways.

 Most likely, my body will stop me playing rather than me stopping my body from playing.